-- PROMPT As the PROMPT algorithm is rather simple and fast we use it as a baseline to evaluate the speed.
-The empirical evaluation is based on the actual implementation of PROMPT rather than its theoretic potential, as described in the previous section. - NOM / Anchor-PROMPT Naive Ontology Mapping is an approach making use of a wide range of features and measures.
+- PROMPT As the PROMPT algorithm is rather simple and fast we use it as a baseline to evaluate the speed. - NOM / Anchor-PROMPT Naive Ontology Mapping is an approach making use of a wide range of features and measures.
 Therefore it reaches high levels of effectiveness and represents our quality baseline.
-In terms of structural information used and complexity incurred it is similar to Anchor-PROMPT. - QOM Quick Ontology Mapping is our novel approach focusing on efficiency.
+In terms of structural information used and complexity incurred it is somewhat similar to Anchor-PROMPT. - QOM Quick Ontology Mapping: QOM is our novel approach focusing on efficiency.

 To circumvent the problem of having semi-automatic merging tools (PROMPT and Anchor-PROMPT) in our fully automatic mapping tests, we assumed that every proposition of the system is meaningful and correct.
-Further, as we had difficulties in running Anchor-PROMPT with the size of the given data sets, we refer to the results of the somewhat similar NOM.
+Further, as we have difficulties in running Anchor-PROMPT with the size of the given data sets, we refer to the results of the somewhat similar NOM.
 For GLUE we face another general problem.
 The algorithm has a strong focus on example instance mappings.
-As we can not provide this, we refrained from running the tests on a poorly trained estimator which would immediately result in poor quality results.
+As we can not provide this, we refrained from running the tests on a lowly trained estimator which would immediately result in poor quality results.